 2. The administrative project manager

 Employees with this work style are organized, plan-focused, and detail-oriented.
 They understand business goals and can create a clear path and structure to accomplishing them.
 Their focus on details and accuracy will ensure projects don’t slip through the cracks and are completed efficiently.
+You'll frequently find them updating their CMS with their web editors and making sure everything is in order.
 Such traits offer a sense of order and stability to a team.

 These employees are also learners and researchers.
 They love to prepare and do recon before diving right in.
 So, they approach projects thoughtfully, considering risks and benefits and planning for potential fallouts.
 They even plan, beforehand, the best way to handle collaborative projects.
 This way, you can rest assured that deadlines are followed.